ctesta01/ctesta01.github.io/About-Me.md

 </div>
 </center>
 <span class="image-credit">
-At Rocky Mountain National Park, shot by Michael Testa
+Photo Credit: At Rocky Mountain National Park, shot by Michael Testa.
 </span>

 I want to use mathematics and data science to